 - Make a project breakdown structure – A project breakdown structure is a document that will break down all of the work that you need to carry out during the project, and then this is assigned to the team members, ensuring the right members receive the right tasks based on their skills.
 It lists the deliverables that must be completed and their respective deadlines too.
 This step will certainly benefit from the assistance of project management software, which is the process used for assigning and prioritising project tasks.
 This makes it a lot easier for you to track the project’s entire process and to make sure you avoid any unnecessary bottlenecks.

-- Validate the project scope – In this part of the process, the deliverables and scope that you have recorded must be sent to project stakeholders and executives to get the required approvals.
+- Validate – In this part of the process, the deliverables and scope that you have recorded must be sent to project stakeholders and executives to get the required approvals.
 Scope validation must be carried out before you can start the project to make certain that if something goes wrong it is going to be easy to determine why and how it has gone wrong.

 For any project manager, it is critical to manage the expectations of clients and stakeholders.
 However, this is one of the most difficult tasks.
 If you have a definite project scope in place, you can stay on track with ease and you can make sure that all deadlines are being adhered to throughout the project life cycle.